FurkanGozukara/Stable-Diffusion/Tutorials/How-To-Use-Automatic1111-Web-UI-On-A-Free-Kaggle-Notebook-Like-Google-Colab.md

 * Alternatively by watching the video you can type yourself
 * Writing is not hard but if you support me on Patreon I would appreciate that very much

-## The Tutorial Video Link > will be added once published hopefully
+## The Tutorial Video Link > https://youtu.be/dpM02YMj8FY?feature=shared

 ## Register A Free Kaggle Account